GRINS-Spoke0-WP2/.github/profile/README.md

 | AQ-CAMS | Air quality numerical output | 2013-2023 |
 | WE-C3S  | Weather variables            | 2013-2023 |
 | EM-CAMS | Emissions variables          | 2013-2023 |

+### Air Quality data (AQ)

+Air quality data are usually **observed** or **modeled**. **Observed** data represent the measurements made by operators and machines.
+They reflect the best approximation of the reality but they are prone to missingness, measurement errors, heterogeneity among measurements procedures, sparse availability, and other issues. **Modeled** data, on the other hand, generally show completeness and uniformity but they can significantly differ from the reality.
+Almost all mathematical models generating modeled data are divided in two different categories: **deterministic** and **stochastic**.

+For the Italian domain, we retrieve AQ data from two different sources: the European Environmental Agency (**EEA**) and the Copernicus Atmosphere Monitoring Service (**CAMS**). **EEA** data are **observed** from the air quality monitoring stations and **CAMS** data are based on an ensemble of nine air quality data assimilation systems across Europe that use CTMs as based.
+Technical details about the sources are contained in the respective repositories.
+EEA data are available just at specific locations (the air quality monitoring network) while CAMS products are available on a full grid (cell centers lie on orthogonal straight lines) and cropped over the Italian domain.
+To use both the EEA and CAMS data simultaneously, data fusion techniques are required.

+### Weather data (WE)

+### Emissions data (EM)

 ## Modelling